peribeir/homeassistant-rademacher/info.md

 Press "Submit".

 If you have configured a password for the hub, you'll be asked for it.
 Just insert it and press "Submit".

+On the next dialog, Choose any device that you may want to exclude from managing in HA.
+If you want to manage all, just press "Submit".

 You should now be presented with Device/Entities detected, you should select the HA Area where you want to add them.